Smoking gun signature from axion and the constraints with radio telescopes: Resonance conversion in magnetosphere

 \section{Resonance conversion in magnetosphere}

 This study accounts for the periodic dipole magnetic field of magnetars.
 For a given point in the magnetosphere along the line of sight, the magnetic field strength varies periodically with time, consequently modulating the axion-photon conversion probability and inducing observable variations in photon flux.
 This should manifest in our observations as axion signals exhibiting periodic temporal characteristics similar to those of the magnetar.
 However, directly incorporating time-dependent dipole fields into resonance modeling is computationally complex.
 Furthermore, the inability to precisely determine the inclination angle $\alpha$ prevents accurate localization of the anisotropic effects caused by magnetic field periodicity\cite{2022PhRvD.105b1305B,2012hpa..book.....L,Gil1984AA,2023MNRAS.520.4801J,2019MNRAS.485..640J,2015MNRAS.446.3367R}.
 To simplify calculations, the template employs a static dipole field\cite{2018PhRvD..97l3001H}, while applying periodic temporal modulation during subsequent signal simulations to approximate both the periodicity and anisotropy.
 It should be noted that realistic magnetar fields likely possess more complex structures\cite{2018PhyU...61..353B}, including pulsar current sheets and the twisted magnetic configurations characteristic of strongly magnetized neutron stars.
-These more sophisticated scenarios remain subjects for future template refinement.
+Recent studies have compared the unique properties of the converted signals under two different magnetosphere models.
+Their simulations show that the spatial distribution of the converted emission exhibits significant anisotropy and may possess time-evolving features\cite{2025arXiv250520450R}.
+Given the periodic rotation of the magnetar itself, we consider it reasonable to assume that the observed signal should exhibit temporal periodicity.
+Within limited observational time windows, this periodicity is unlikely to be significantly altered by potential temporal evolution of the magnetosphere.
+These more sophisticated scenarios remain subjects for future fine template matching.

 In the strong magnetic field of a magnetar, the vacuum exhibits polarization effects\cite{PhysRevD.37.1237,1971AnPhy..67..599A}.
 For the magnetic field strengths below $B_{\text {crit}}=4.4 \times 10^{13} \mathrm{G}$, QED effects can be neglected\cite{2018PhRvD..97l3001H,PhysRevD.37.1237,PhysRevD.37.2039}, and the Goldreich-Julian (GJ) model remains applicable\cite{1969BAAS....1R.242G}.
 When photons propagate through the plasma, collective oscillations of electrons under the electric field occur, with their characteristic frequency known as the plasma frequency $\omega_p$.
 We have considered the photon dispersion relation in plasma under the combined effects of gravity and strong magnetic fields\cite{2001PhRvE..64b7401G,2019IJMPD..2840013T}.
 By taking the non-relativistic limit and assuming a pure electron-positron plasma\cite{PhysRevD.108.063001}, we derive the simplified plasma frequency that represents the photon's effective mass.
 Then, resonance conversion between axions and photons occurs when the photon's effective mass equals the axion mass ($m_\gamma^2=m_a^2$).
 We numerically solve the equation $m_\gamma^2=m_a^2$ to determine the resonance radius $r_{\rm res}$.